 Audio program! (check our CLE Programs page for live versions)

 Pincus Professional Education has gathered an all-star panel together for its 2nd Annual Advanced Appellate Conference in Seattle, WA on September 17, 2017.
 This program will be taught by a sitting Washington Supreme Court Justice as well as a former Washington Supreme Court Justice, appellate judges, supervising staff attorneys at multiple appellate courts and other top practitioners who have spoken at our programs on many occasions and received excellent reviews every time!

 The seminar will delve into the advanced topics that are rarely touched on in full-day CLE courses.

 This is an intermediate to advanced level appellate course that assumes a good understanding of appellate practice.
-Bring your questions!
-There will be plenty of time with the panel to address higher-level appellate issues.

 Do you want to improve your public speaking skills?
 Get Faith Pincus’ newly published book Being Heard: Presentation Skills for Attorneys, from the ABA now (ABA members receive 10% off).
 It is also available on Amazon in Kindle and paperback versions.